 Program cost includes museum admission and all activities.

 How can I register?
-Registration is filled out online HERE.
+Click on the date of the program for which you would like to register.
 Program registration may be made at any time, but space is limited to 30 participants.

 All lessons suitable for all ages unless otherwise indicated.

 - January 4, 2018 – “Spy Science”[Registration Closed]